zulip/zulip/docs/subsystems/full-text-search.md

 ## The default full-text search implementation

-Zulip's uses [PostgreSQL's built-in full-text search feature](https://www.postgresql.org/docs/current/textsearch.html), with a custom set of English stop words to improve the quality of the search results.
+Zulip uses [PostgreSQL's built-in full-text search feature](https://www.postgresql.org/docs/current/textsearch.html), with a custom set of English stop words to improve the quality of the search results.